 Northshore Humane Society provides you with all of the supplies needed to care for foster animals.
 This includes food, litter, and medical care.

 You will take underage, sick, injured, or under-socialized animals to your home until they are old enough, well enough, or ready for adoption.

 You must have the time and ability to work with your foster animal(s).
-Your own pets should be spayed/neutered and fully vaccinated.
+Your own pets should be fully vaccinated.
 It is required to have a room or space in your home where the foster animals can be isolated from your own pets when necessary.

 Varies depending on the animal.
 Average stay is two weeks but can vary.

 These animals are full of heart and are sure to melt yours.
 If you have any questions or would like more information on fostering, please contact us at 985-892-7387 or by email at firstname.lastname@example.org.